syntasso/kratix-docs/docs/main/02-value-of-kratix.md

 **A Stream-Aligned / Application Team can:**

-* Discover and consume the services in their organisation on-demand using standard Kubernetes APIs.
+* Discover and consume the services in their organisation on demand using standard Kubernetes APIs.
 * Consume as-a-Service from the platform, safe in the knowledge that the service is fit for purpose in their organisation.

 ## Collaboration with other tools